KinRap/GenerativeAIForTechWriters/Docs/WhatIsAI.md

 ## The Evolution of AI
 ***

-To understand how AI works, we should take a look at the [evolution of artificial intelligence](https://www.mckinsey.com/featured-insights/mckinsey-explainers/what-is-ai).
+To understand how AI works, we should take a look at the <a href="https://www.mckinsey.com/featured-insights/mckinsey-explainers/what-is-ai" target="_blank">evolution of artificial intelligence</a>.

 ![The Evolution of AI](../Images/AIEvolution.png)